Bryan-Michael-Tice/ns-3-dev-git-fso/src/fso/doc/fso.rst

 The Fso module provides:

-* a PropagationLossModel class for optical signals traveling through the atmosphere
+* Propagation loss models for optical signals traveling through the atmosphere and free space

-* an Antenna model for a laser
+* Antenna models for a laser and optical receiver

-* a Phy and Channel class to implement a free-space optical link
+* A Physical and a channel class to implement a free-space optical link

 The source code for the Fso module is located at ``src/fso``.